danielaparker/jsoncons/README.md

   you will need to make changes to your code, refer to the Changelog, and to the revised documentation and tutorials for details.

-- The error_handler virtual implementation methods have been renamed to `do_warning` and `do_error`, and made private.
+- The input_error_handler virtual implementation methods have been renamed to `do_warning` and `do_error`, and made private.
 Non virtual public interface methods `warning` and `error` have been added.
   Error handling now leverages `std::error_code` to communicate parser error events in an extendable way.

 - A bug has been fixed in `csv_reader`